Medicaid Attorney Near Me

 Third-party supplemental needs trusts are often set up by parents, grandparents, and other family members to provide and protect funds for a disabled individual who is receiving or may receive means-tested government benefits in the future.
 The parents, grandparents, or other family members who set up the trust are referred to as the trust Grantors or Settlors.
 The Settlors have the right to choose where any remaining funds will go on the death of the disabled person.
 Third-party supplemental needs trust funds are not subject to recovery under payback rules after the disabled person’s death and will not be handed over to the state.

-When you need an attorney near Beaverton, Oregon Estate and Elder Law is here to help!
+When you need an attorney in Tigard, Oregon Estate and Elder Law is here to help!
 Call today to speak with one of our experienced attorneys!